UltiimateDog/FluidMenu/README.md

 A container view that bridges overlay state to rendering.

 Responsibilities:
 * Injects `OverlayManager` into the SwiftUI environment
 * Renders the active overlay above main content
 * Establishes a named coordinate space for geometry capture
-* Publishes layout bounds to the manager
+* Publishes layout bounds and safe area insets to the manager

 `OverlayHost` should be placed once near the root of the view hierarchy.